Deploying apps

 puma.

 You may want to use a different web server in production.
-See the Cloud Foundry docs for more information on configuring a production server [external link].
+See the Cloud Foundry documentation on configuring a production server for more information.

 Troubleshooting asset precompilation

 By default, the Rails buildpack performs asset precompilation during the staging phase.
-This is fine for most Rails apps, but it won’t work for those which need to connect to services (such as the database) during asset compilation.
+This is fine for most Rails apps, but it will not work for those which need to connect to services (such as the database) during asset compilation.
 (For an example, see MyUSA issue #636)

 There are multiple potential solutions for this.
-For more advice, see the Cloud Foundry document on the subject [external link].
+Refer to the Cloud Foundry documentation on asset precompilation for more information.

 Deploy a Node.js app

 This section covers how to deploy a basic Node.js application to GOV.UK PaaS.
-See the Cloud Foundry Tips for Node.js Applications [external link] for more details.
+Refer to the Cloud Foundry tips for Node.js applications for more information.

 If your app requires a backing service, it must be able to work with one of the services supported by PaaS.
 Instructions for deploying both backing service and non-backing service apps are given in this section.